 Beats urBeats are earphones with an inline remote and mic.
 They are the most affordable earphones in the company’s line-up.
 Beats products are hugely popular yet they remain a polarising company among consumers.
 Their bass-heavy response, average build quality and high price tag has many people questioning their appeal.
 Today we’ll look at whether they are worth the investment.
-If you are looking for a more sports orientated earphone, with better audio quality then take a look at the Bose SoundSport wireless review.
+If you are looking for a more sports orientated earphone, then take a look at the Beats Tour 2 review.

 urBeats offer bold design

 The urBeats definitely look good.
 The design makes them look like a pistol bullet, which is appropriate for a product from Dr. Dre.
 The earpiece colours are available in a wide range of colours: Space Gray, Black, Red, White, Gold, Gray, Rose Gold, Silver and Nicki Pink.
 Many of the designs have a contrasting colour for the cables, usually white, red or black.
 Many of the colours are bold and the overall look is very distinctive.
 If you want something that makes a statement, these are a good option.

 The Beats urBeats have a flat, tangle-free 1.2m cable, with a cable tie to adjust where the cable splits.
 The tangle-free build delivers so it’s not a hassle to store them and bring them out.
 The cable is thinner than the similar flat cable on the pricier Beats Tour 2.
 The cable terminates in a straight 3.5mm jack, which will help to accommodate phone cases.

 The three-button remote and mic located along the cable is intended for use with iOS devices.
 It’s easy to use and will control calls, play/pause and volume.
 If you are running an Android device the volume controls will not function, although you can still use the central button for play/pause commands.
 The mic rejects ambient noise and projects your voice to your caller quite well.

 Typical Beats bass-heavy response